 - Psychopathy and Sociopathy

 Psychopathy is not a diagnosis that can be found in the DSM, which instead recognizes ASPD.
 However, it is an important concept in forensic psychology as a means of risk assessment, and is used to inform legal decisions regarding criminal offenders' sentencing or parole hearings.
 Much like "insanity", "psychopathy" has more legal connotations than clinical ones.
+Specifically, psychopaths are legally sane, and 100% responsible for their antisocial actions, and are able to stand trial.
 It's also this guy specifically that's described in The Sociopath trope page.

 ASPD is the DSM's answer to psychopathy and was established out of concern that the diagnostic criteria of the psychopathic personality was too subjective.
 Because personality characteristics cannot be assessed objectively, ASPD diagnostic criteria disregards most of them and instead is based predominantly on the presence of a consistent, long-lasting pattern of antisocial behavior.
 As chronic antisocial behavior is not exclusive to a single disposition, this means that the diagnosis of ASPD covers a significantly larger population than that of a psychopathic personality — most psychopaths fit the criteria for ASPD, but most people with ASPD would not be considered psychopaths according to the PLC-R.

 The difference between psychopathy and sociopathy is fuzzier.
 The term was introduced in 1909, reflecting the new suggestion that psychopathy was largely a product of social factors.
 It eventually came to be used to describe "secondary" psychopaths — people who shared many characteristics with "primary" psychopaths, but were a product of severe social maladjustment and were capable of experiencing emotions of depression or fear (in other words, a psychopath was born antisocial; a sociopath was driven to be antisocial by external circumstances).
 However, there is no official diagnosis of sociopathy/secondary psychopathy, and its distinction from psychopathy is more a matter of preference than fact.